khamitimur/SurrogateFreeString/README.md

 string exampleString = @"This 👉 is 🅰 an example string with emojis 👨‍👩‍👧‍👧.";
 SFString surrogateFreeString = new SFString(exampleString);
 ```
-This will create a representation of your string where all surrogate pairs will count as one symbol.
+This will create a representation of your string where any surrogate pair will count as one symbol.
 After that you can manipulate it just like a `string`.
 Actually for now there are only `Substring(int, int)` and `Substring(int)` methods.

 ```c#